catamphetamine/react-phone-number-input/README.md

 }
 ```

-And for [Common.js](https://auth0.com/blog/javascript-module-systems-showdown/) environment that would be
+And for [Common.js](https://auth0.com/blog/javascript-module-systems-showdown/) environments (or bundlers that can't do proper "tree-shaking") that would be

 ```js
 var Input = require('react-phone-number-input/custom')